 Disneyland© Resort in California is a truly magical place, a bucket list destination for many, and an investment to visit which is why buying discount Disneyland tickets is important.

 IMPORTANT ALERT: Sales of Disneyland tickets have been temporarily paused.
-The ticket information in this post applies to when sales resume.
-However, I do have some good park reopening information and advice on how to choose the right ticket when the time comes.
+The state of California has reissued strict reopening guidelines that will likely not be reached in Orange County until the summer (or a vaccine).
+Some of the ticket information in this post will still apply when sales resume.
+And, I do have good park reopening information and advice on how to choose the right ticket when the time comes.

-I’ve listed reliable ticket discounts, special offers, deals, and coupons here so that you can save money and don’t have to search the internet for promo codes that don’t work.
+I’ve listed reliable ticket discounts, special offers, and top deals, here so that you can save money and don’t have to search the internet for promo codes and coupons that don’t work.

 When you do buy cheap Disneyland tickets, it’s important to follow the general guidelines below to avoid scams and to use authorized sellers like the ones I list here.